sjsrey/ors/ors.md

 Summary

 Too much attention on documents as the only research artifact - data and software are not part of the discussion.
 Meta-analysis of research areas becomes prohibitively expensive - limits synthesis of knowledge.
 Science has been captured by commercial interests.
 All of this leads to major problems of irreproducibility.
-Essentially what is being compriised is:
+Essentially what is being comprised is:

->Science's capacity for self-correction comes from its openness to scruitiny and challenges
+>Science's capacity for self-correction comes from its openness to scrutiny and challenges

 [@Boulton:2012kx]

-If openennes is in question, science is in question.
+If openness is in question, science is in question.

 Evolution of scientific publication.

 Complexity in doing science, computation burden and related technological developments are challenging the traditional scientific publishing model.
-No longer does a regular lengthed paper in a hardbound journal adequately capture the scientific process underlying a research effort.
+No longer does a regular length paper in a hardbound journal adequately capture the scientific process underlying a research effort.

 Reproducibility is almost invariably not possible in the current model

-Career pressures sustain the curent model.
+Career pressures sustain the current model.
 Publish or perish has been the mantra we have adopted, leaving little or no time for ensuring that what we publish could in fact be reproduced by future scholars.

-It should not come as surprise that the state of reproduciblity is so dismal.
+It should not come as surprise that the state of reproducibility is so dismal.
 ## Reproducibility, fraud

 Against these high profile cases of scientific fraud we must be cognizant of less well recognized, but arguably more widespread and therefor damaging forms of questionable scientific practices such as post-hoc theorizing, data fishing and so called p-hacking .
-Estimates of the prevalence of dubious practices in pyschological research, such as collecting more data after seeeing whether results were significant or excluding data after looking at the impact of doing so, approach 100\% suggesting that rather than the exception, questionable research practices may constitute the "de facto research norm" [@John:2012fk pp. 525].
+Estimates of the prevalence of dubious practices in psychological research, such as collecting more data after seeing whether results were significant or excluding data after looking at the impact of doing so, approach 100\% suggesting that rather than the exception, questionable research practices may constitute the "de facto research norm" [@John:2012fk pp. 525].

 Are the social sciences any different from biomedical and other fields regarding misconduct?